Understanding Georgia Law On Prescription Drug Charges

 Strategies For Defending Against Serious Charges

-If this is your first offense, our lawyers will do everything in our power to keep you out of court and keep your criminal record clean.
-We often recommend alternative strategies, such as pretrial diversion programs and drug court, to help our clients overcome their drug dependencies and avoid criminal penalties.
+If this is your first offense, attorney Hirsch will do everything in our power to keep you out of court and keep your criminal record clean.
+He often recommends alternative strategies, such as pretrial diversion programs and drug court, to help clients overcome their drug dependencies and avoid criminal penalties.

 If you have been charged with a prescription drug charge, you are facing serious criminal charges.
 In addition to large fines and possible prison time, a conviction will leave a permanent mark on your criminal record.
 Don’t leave your defense up to chance.
-Contact Cohen & Hirsch at 404-919-7096 for serious prescription drug crimes defense.
+Contact Hirsch Criminal Defense at 404-919-7096 for serious prescription drug crimes defense.